Srikanth635/n2s/README.md

   --drop, -d            Drop the tables that will be inserted first --skip_bad_triples, -sbt
-                        Skip triples that are missing one of subject, predicate or object --batch_size BATCH_SIZE, -bs BATCH_SIZE
+                        Skip triples that are missing one of subject, predicate or object --allow_increasing_sz, -ais
+                        Allow increasing the size of the original data type of a column --allow_text_indexing, -ati
+                        Allow indexing text type columns --max_null_percentage MAX_NULL_PERCENTAGE, -mnp MAX_NULL_PERCENTAGE
+                        Maximum percentage of null values allowed in a column otherwise it will be put in a separate table --batch_size BATCH_SIZE, -bs BATCH_SIZE
-                        Batch size (number of neems per batch) for uploading data to the database, this is important for memory issues, if you encounter a memory problem try to reduce that number --dump_data_stats, -dds
+                        Batch size (number of neems per batch) for uploading data to the database, this is important for memory issues, if you encounter a memory problem try to reduce that number --num_batches NUM_BATCHES, -nb NUM_BATCHES
+                        Number of batches to upload the data to the database --dump_data_stats, -dds
                         Dump the data statistics like the sizes and time taken for each operation to a file --sql_username SQL_USERNAME, -su SQL_USERNAME